joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

-  Replaced Spacetree in CutH tool by Octtree to deal with large vertex counts better Split the import/export tab on the project settings into two seperate ones Improved the curve interpolation of the aircraft rib fuselage tool
+  Replaced Spacetree in CutH tool by Octtree to deal with large vertex counts better Split the import/export tab on the project settings into two seperate ones Improved the curve interpolation of the aircraft rib fuselage tool Changed Min box side thicknesses to 0.1mm ( from 1mm)

 v1.0.8
 ===========